- 2 cups all-purpose flour

 - 1-1/2 to 2 teaspoons milk

-- In a large bowl, combine the flour, 1 cup sugar, baking soda and salt.
+- Preheat oven to 350°.
+In a large bowl, combine flour, 1 cup sugar, baking soda and salt.
 Combine buttermilk, egg and oil; stir into dry ingredients just until moistened.
 In a small bowl, combine cinnamon and remaining sugar.

-- Grease the bottom only of a 9-in. x 5-in. loaf pan.
-Pour half of the batter into pan; sprinkle with half of the cinnamon-sugar.
+- Grease the bottom only of a 9x5-in. loaf pan.
+Pour half of the batter into pan; sprinkle with half the cinnamon-sugar.
 Carefully spread with remaining batter and sprinkle with remaining cinnamon-sugar; cut through batter with a knife to swirl.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack to cool completely.
+- Bake 45-50 minutes or until a toothpick inserted in center comes out clean.
+Cool 10 minutes before removing from pan to a wire rack to cool completely.
 Combine confectioners' sugar and enough milk to reach desired consistency; drizzle over loaf.
 Yield: 1 loaf.